 Remove the bullet in the first answer

-“Commissions are calculated 60 days after the end of the month in which a purchase was made, and payments are paid out via Impact on the 10th of the following month.
+“Commissions are calculated 60 days after the end of the month in which a purchase was made, and payments are made via Impact on the 10th of the following month.
 When you refer a new AppSumo customer, the commission rate is up to 100% ($50 max) of the purchase that customer makes.”

-“You can apply to the affiliate program through this link, and you’ll usually hear back from us within two (2) business days.
+“Apply to the affiliate program through this link.
+You’ll usually hear back from us within two (2) business days.
 We use Impact Radius as a third-party platform to house our affiliate program.”

 “A cookie is applied to any potential customer who clicks your affiliate link, banner, or text link.
 Impact, our affiliate program platform, then tracks that cookie.
-Each banner or link that you create is tagged with your Impact ID number, which lets us know that you referred the customer and should receive commission for the sale.
+Each banner or link that you create is tagged with your Impact ID number—this lets us know that you referred the customer and should receive commission for the sale.
 You can access all of these banners and links by logging into your Impact Account.
 Then create an affiliate link or choose from any of the banners or simple text links available.”

-Our business is helping yours
+AppSumo is the best place for entrepreneurs to get deals on software.

-Grow your business with AppSumo.
+Ready to spread the word?